scsole/arch-linux-setup/README.md

 ## Spotted a mistake?

-Pull requests and issues on GitHub are welcome.
+Issues on GitHub are welcome.